Superelastic Heating in Treanor-Gordiets Plasmas: A Unified Analytic Closure

+Fundamentally, electron-vibrational coupling dictates the electron temperature, $T_{\rm e}$.
+Within macroscopic plasma fluid models, $T_{\rm e}$ evolves according to the electron energy transport equation, where the net energy transfer is driven by two competing mechanisms: a macroscopic cooling rate via vibrational excitation ($Q_{\rm e-v}$) acting as a heat sink, and a reverse superelastic heating rate ($Q_{\rm v-e}$) acting as a heat source.
+It is this mutual heat exchange between excited states and energetic electrons that ultimately dictates how these two originally independent bodies couple into alignment.
+However, a critical asymmetry exists in our current modeling capabilities: while $Q_{\rm e-v}$ is well-characterized by established cross-sections, the superelastic heating term $Q_{\rm v-e}$ remains poorly understood.

-Despite its importance, modeling the vibrational-electron heating rate has historically been prone to error.
-Early phenomenological models typically scaled the heating rate using simple temperature or energy ratios.\cite{jap:2010:shneider,jtht:2012:kim,jtht:2013:farbar} While these formulations successfully drive the system toward equilibrium ($T_{\rm e} = T_{\rm v}$), they lack a rigorous kinetic derivation.
-Conversely, more recent models founded on the principle of detailed balance\cite{jap:2019:peters,jap:2023:pokharel} have suffered from a subtle but critical formulation flaw: they fail to ensure the convergence of electron and vibrational temperatures at thermal equilibrium, thereby violating thermodynamic consistency.\cite{pf:2025:rodriguez:2}
+Despite its importance, accurately modeling the vibrational-electron heating rate has presented significant modeling challenges.
+Early phenomenological models typically scaled the heating rate using simple temperature or energy ratios.\cite{jap:2010:shneider,jtht:2012:kim,jtht:2013:farbar} While these formulations successfully drive the system toward equilibrium (by forcing $T_{\rm e}$ to equal the vibrational temperature $T_{\rm v}$), they lack a rigorous kinetic derivation.
+Conversely, more recent models founded on the principle of detailed balance\cite{jap:2019:peters,jap:2023:pokharel} do not always ensure convergence of the electron and vibrational temperatures at thermal equilibrium, which leads to a violation of thermodynamic consistency.\cite{pf:2025:rodriguez:2}

 To resolve these discrepancies, we recently introduced a thermodynamically consistent model for vibrational-electron heating.\cite{pf:2025:rodriguez:2} By enforcing strict adherence to the second law of thermodynamics, this model guaranteed the correct equilibration of $T_{\rm e}$ and $T_{\rm v}$.
 However, its derivation was restricted to mono-quantum transitions and assumed a Boltzmann distribution, limiting its validity to low-temperature regimes ($T_{\rm e} \lesssim 1.5$ eV).
 We subsequently addressed the energy limitation in a second study,\cite{pf:2026:parent} which generalized the framework to include multi-quantum overtone transitions.
 This extension allowed the model to be applied to high-energy discharges typical of PAC and LIP.